 However, roughly 43% of all English majors returned to school for an advanced graduate degree.
 Given that the average four-year degree in the US costs more than $100,000 and the post-graduation unemployment rate for English majors typically hovers around 9%, many educational experts today warn that an English degree may not be a sound investment for American young people.

-On the other hand, non-native speakers with excellent English skills have prospered within the global job market.
+On the other hand, non-native speakers with excellent English skills have prospered within the global job market — which is great news for those who, say, teach English in Taiwan.
 Many foreign men and women use their English degrees to access the ever-growing online job market.
 Since roughly 80% of the world’s electronically based information is recorded in English, it has become the unofficial language of the Internet — and fluent English speakers are prized assets for any company with international dealings.
 And since much of the work within this field is researched, written and submitted electronically, jobs can be performed remotely and employers are no longer required to judge applicants by their geographic location.

 Many English-as-a-second-language (ESL) speakers have found work within the global online market by using freelance sourcing sites such as Upwork and LiveOps, which act as intermediaries between paying clients and contracted writers.
 These companies have proven lucrative for American freelancers; for example, Upwork’s number of registered writers rose by nearly 1000% between December 2008 and May 2010 (back when it was known as oDesk), while LiveOps recorded six consecutive years of double-digit growth.
 Now, many have begun reaching out to ESL speakers for freelance work.